-- 1. Council skills, methods, and supports will be sufficient to assure governing with excellence. - A. Training and retraining will be used appropriately to orient new Council members, and to maintain and increase existing Council member skills and knowledge. - B. Outside monitoring assistance, including fiscal audit, will be arranged as needed so that the Council can exercise confident control over organizational performance. - C. Outreach mechanisms will be used as needed to ensure the Council understands owner viewpoints and values. - 2.
-Total Council budget, per fiscal year, shall not exceed \$10,000.00.
+Council can exercise confident control over organizational performance.

+- 2. Total Council budget, per fiscal year, shall not exceed \$10,000.00.
 Costs will be prudently incurred, but sufficient to ensure the development and maintenance of superior governance. - 3.
 The Council will establish its Governance budget for the next fiscal year each year during the month of May.
 Note: this coincides with election of new officers each year.